dbj-data/DBJ-COMPONENT-SYSTEM/readme.md

 interface_factory                 PRIVATE
 dbj_component_version             PRIVATE
 ```
-- thus each DBJ Component exports all of the three functions above
+- thus each DBJ Component exports the three functions above
   - there are no other functions exported.
 Ever.
   - no 'dll export' and no 'dll import' is necessary
   - no lib to use dll is necessary